McAlester Army Ammunition Plant breaks ground for new demilitarization facility

 |0

-This work, McAlester Army Ammunition Plant breaks ground for new demilitarization facility [Image 2 of 2], by Catrina Goddard, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, McAlester Army Ammunition Plant breaks ground for new demilitarization facility, by Julia Hawkins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.